-Under the National Organic Standards, all ruminant animals are required to have a minimum of 30% Dry Matter Intake (DMI) from pasture for a minimum of 120 days.
+Under the National Organic Standards, all ruminant animals are required to have a minimum of 30% Dry Matter Intake (DMI) from pasture for a minimum of 120 days during the grazing season.

-Technically speaking, you do not have to adhere to the 120 days of pasture/30% DMI rule until you are ready to be certified.
-However, your ration must account for the 30% DMI intake and you must demonstrate adequate pasture during your first application and inspection.
+Dairy animals must be under continuous organic management for a minimum of 12 months immediately prior to production of milk or milk products that are to be sold, labeled, or represented as organic.
+This includes a ration of 30% DMI intake from organically managed pasture.
+You must demonstrate adequate pasture during your first application and inspection.
 If you do not currently have enough pasture to meet the rule, you should begin converting some fields to pasture, fencing new pastures, and researching rotational grazing systems if you are not already using this system.

 Outdoor access is required, weather permitting, for all organic livestock.